Cardinal-Space-Mining/CSMWiki/routers/README.md

 See https://github.com/Cardinal-Space-Mining/RouterSetup/blob/main/E11885_RT-AC66U-B1_Manual.pdf
 Set it up as a standard router.
-Default password can be found on the bottom of the router.
+The default password can be found on the bottom of the router.

 ## GLNet Router
 ![Image of GLNet Router](https://static.gl-inet.com/docs/router/en/3/setup/gl-ar750s/first_time_setup/router.jpg) See https://docs.gl-inet.com/router/en/3/setup/gl-ar750s/first_time_setup/
-Once you have setup the ASUS RT-AC66U B1, leave it on.
+Once you have set up the ASUS RT-AC66U B1, leave it on.
+Get mac addresses of all devices you want
+Assign static IP's
-Then in the admin pannel, set it up as a repeater.
+Then, in the admin panel, set it up as an extender under advanced settings.
 ![Admin Pannel Image](https://static.gl-inet.com/docs/router/en/3/setup/mini_router/first_time_setup/admin_panel_mt300n-v2.png)